 The First Miracle

-Historically, the death of prominent individuals might sometimes be followed by reports of miracle associated with their relics or tomb, leading to calls for them to be beaitified.
+Historically, the death of prominent individuals might sometimes be followed by reports of miracles associated with their relics or tomb, leading to calls for them to be beaitified.
 Usually, this would involve someone being cured of a disease, blind men having their sight restored, etc. In the case of Richard III, however, it was in sport that his miracle would be apparent.

 After being relegated from the Premiership in the 2003-04 season, Leicester had spent a decade outside of the top division before returning in 2014-15.
 However, after a good start to the season, it looked like Leicester were heading for relegation once again.
 From 27 September 2014 to March 2015, Leicester played 24 Premier League games, enjoying only 2 victories and 7 draws with the remaining 18 matches all being defeats, at one stage losing 6 matches in succession.
 Since November, they had been bottom of the Premier League and their 4-3 defeat to Tottenham Hotspur on 21 March (despite the first goal since September by striker Jamie Vardy), left them 3 points behind their nearest rival and 7 points from safety.